lukesterlee/CardForAQ/README.md

 This repo is specifically for AQ.
 For Amy and John, let's create another repo if someone is willing to take the lead.

+Since she has an iPhone, Luke will give his spare Galaxy Nexus to her.
+Therefore, make sure your card looks good in Galaxy Nexus.

+We also make a presentation via Chromecast after class on Thursday.

 ## Rules

 1. Do Not Talk about this except super secured space (a.k.a Telegram :) This should be a big surprise